cer28/zhtoolkit_small_utilities/trunk/lcmc_xml_to_sqlite/README.txt

 ------------------------

-Regular expression support is not essential to do many SQL queries, but it is highly useful, especially when working with corpus data.
-One crucial use is in filtering out non-Chinese words from word counts, for example.
+Regular expression support is not essential to do many SQL queries, but it is highly useful when searching for specific combinations of characters.

 Ubuntu and other distributions have a package (sqlite3-pcre) that can be loaded into the SQLite3 command line client to allow the REGEXP operator to work.
 Unfortunately, in some distributions it may not work with Unicode strings.

-After installing the sqlite3-pcre package, The command line client loads it by:
+In Ubuntu, after installing the sqlite3-pcre package, The command line client loads it by:

     sqlite> .load /usr/lib/sqlite3/pcre.so